-Your symptoms may improve when you take these drugs, but the effects aren’t long-lasting so you have to take the tablets regularly.
-You’ll need to take them as soon as an attack starts and then continue until after it’s finished.
+Your symptoms may improve when you take these drugs, but the effects aren’t long-lasting, so you might have to take them regularly.
+If they do work, you’ll need to take them as soon as an attack starts and carry on until after it’s finished.

 During an attack